ryym/geq/README.md

 ### Hello, world

-Geq generates a query builder package based on a file named geqbld.go.
+Geq generates a query builder package based on a file named `geqbld.go` .
 With just an empty file, You can try building queries even without an actual database.

 ```bash